-Mommy wears high heels, so it is no surprise that your girl also wants to do the same!
-But how safe are heels for growing kids?
-I will answer all these questions through the post, and show you which are the safest high heels for kids!
+Mommy wears high heels, so it is no surprise that your girl also wants to do the same.
+But how safe are high heels for growing kids?
+I will answer all these questions through the post, and show you which are the safest and most popular high heels for kids.

-Did you know that high heels come in wide widths for children who have wide feet?
-You will find out every secret about high heels for children!
+Did you know that there are certain high heels that come in wide widths for children who have wide or extra wide feet?

-When Should You Allow Your Kids To Start Wearing High Heels?
+When Should Kids Start Wearing High Heels – Let’s Find Out!

 Did you know that wearing high heels at an early age can have a negative impact in your kid’s musculoskeletal health?
 From the age of 3 and up until they are 12 years old, your kids’ bones are still forming and developing.

-A child is ready to wear high heels when they have grown old enough to walk with confidence in them!
+I would say that a child is ready to wear high heels when they have grown old enough to walk with confidence in them.

-You must pay attention for things such as how stable your child is when she walks, how well she follows instructions (you want to emphasize that you should never run in heels), and how well the shoe fits her feet(in order for your child to be able to walk properly in high heels, you must get her the right size, it all starts with getting the right shoe size!)
+You must pay attention for things such as how stable your child is when she walks, how well she follows instructions (you want to emphasize that you should never run in heels), and how well the shoe fits the shape of her feet.

 It is one thing to allow your child to walk around the room in your heels for a few minutes or to attend a special occasion for a few hours, but another thing to buy her high heels to wear frequently, which could potentially damage her still-developing feet!

 Did you know that ankle injuries in children can be more severe than in adults due to their developing bones?
 Normally; your feet act like spring-loaded, weight distributing shock absorbers, cushioning your entire body from crazy amounts of pounding.